MicrosoftDocs/sql-docs/docs/t-sql/functions/functions.md

 ms.author: "rickbyh"
 manager: "jhubbard"
 ---
-# What are the SQL functions?
+# What are the SQL database functions?
 [!INCLUDE[tsql-appliesto-ss2008-asdb-asdw-pdw_md](../../includes/tsql-appliesto-ss2008-asdb-asdw-pdw-md.md)]

-Learn about the categories of functions you can use with SQL databases.
-Use the built-in functions or create your own user-defined functions.
+Learn about the categories of built-in functions you can use with SQL databases.
+You can use the built-in functions or create your own user-defined functions.

 ## Aggregate functions